POETSII/DE10Pro-soak-test/README.md

 This is a project for the DE10-Pro with 4xDDR4 controllers (memory test driven by NIOS-II), 4x100G MACs (always transmitting), and a configurable number of RV32IM scalar Pebbles cores (800 by default).
-The temperature is polled and reported over the JTAG UART.
+The temperature and power are polled and reported over the JTAG UART.

 ## Usage